transitiverobotics/ros-blessed/README.md

   - [ ] set
   - [ ] delete

-`rosmsg show` and `rossrv show` are partially accomplished by the pub/call methods for topcis and services, respectively.
+`rosmsg show` and `rossrv show` are partially accomplished by the pub/call methods for topics and services, respectively.

 ## Install